-5 Things to Consider When You Can't Pay Your Mortgage
+5 Moves to Make When You Can't Pay Your Mortgage

-In other words, if you find yourself struggling to pay your mortgage right now, you are not alone.
+If you find yourself struggling to pay your mortgage, you are not alone.

-Here are five things to consider if you can’t pay your mortgage right now.
+Fortunately, there are options available to support you if you're struggling with your mortgage.
+Here are five important steps to take if you can’t pay your mortgage right now.

 1. Evaluate your budget